CS7641/CS7641_group2.github.io/index.md

 The model will provide the useful features from the data set and clusters of each feature which the group will analyze.
 More importantly, it will provide the intensity and the trajectories of hurricanes.
 However, there will certainly be room for an improvement.
 The model will not predict the precise damages a hurricane will inflict on certain communities in terms of property damage and loss of life.
 It will be challenging to produce those results with the same dataset.
 Additional data will be required to model certain outcomes.

 ## Reference
+1. Alemany, S., Beltran, J., Perez, A., &amp; Ganzfried, S. (2019).
+Predicting Hurricane Trajectories Using a Recurrent Neural Network.
+Proceedings of the AAAI Conference on Artificial Intelligence, 33, 468–475. https://doi.org/10.1609/aaai.v33i01.3301468
-1. Facts + Statistics: Hurricanes.
+2. Facts + Statistics: Hurricanes.
 III. (n.d.). https://www.iii.org/fact-statistic/facts-statistics-hurricanes.
-2. Frank, T. (2021, June 2).
+3. Frank, T. (2021, June 2).
 Hurricanes Threaten 32 Million U.S. Homes.
 Scientific American. https://www.scientificamerican.com/article/hurricanes-threaten-32-million-u-s-homes/.
-3. Hartono, N. (2020, September 2).
+4. Hartono, N. (2020, September 2).
 A Machine-Learning Assist to Predicting Hurricane Intensity.
 NASA. https://www.nasa.gov/feature/jpl/a-machine-learning-assist-to-predicting-hurricane-intensity.
-4. Maier, H. R., and Dandy, G. C. 2000.
-Neural networks for the prediction and forecasting of water resources variables: a review of modelling issues and applications.
-Environmental modelling & software 15(1):101–124